SRvSaha/CoWinVaccineSlotFinder/README.md

 Rest of the Business Logic are there inside the Models directory.

 Clean Coding Practices have been followed during the development of the Application within a span of 2 days after Office Hours.
-So, you won't find proper Exception Handling, using Dependency Injection or Logging or even Documenentation, duh!
+So, you won't find proper Exception Handling, using Dependency Injection or Logging or even Documentation, duh!

 I know, I know, it's not cool, but see it's all about quick Time to Market first and then doing one thing at a time, to improve the product.